William P. Shutze, MD

 Please highlight activities or initiatives that best exemplify your commitment to clinical and academic excellence in vascular surgery.

 Over the 35 years that I have been in practice, I have built a large and broad referral base as knowledge of my clinical skills has spread.
-I am referred complex cases from a 5 state area that includes Texas, Oklahoma, Louisiana, Arkansas and New Mexico.
+I am referred complex cases from a five state area that includes Texas, Oklahoma, Louisiana, Arkansas and New Mexico.
 In fact, my best referring physicians are fellow vascular surgeons.
 I am usually listed annually in the Best Doctor “beauty contests” in D Magazine and Texas Monthly.
 The SVS has recognized me as a Distinguished Fellow and awarded me the Excellence in Community Practice award.
 I have been asked to be an invited lecturer or visiting professor five times.

 Publication of clinical or basic science results